Katsina Empowers 104,111 School Girls Through Cash Transfer

 The state deputy governor affirmed that the state government has also procured and installed Closed-Circuit Television (CCTV) cameras in schools across the state to checkmate the activities of hoodlums.

-Lawal said the government has unveiled a massive distribution of educational resources to primary school pupils, comprising 25,000 copies each for Mathematics and Computer Science.
+He said the government has unveiled a massive distribution of educational resources to primary school pupils, comprising 25,000 copies each for Mathematics and computer science.